Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: Abstract

 \section{Abstract}

-Memory is a fundamental component of AI systems, underpinning large language models (LLMs)-based agents.
-While prior surveys have focused on memory applications with LLMs (e.g., enabling personalized memory in conversational agents), they often overlook the atomic operations that underlie memory dynamics.
-In this survey, we first categorize memory representations into parametric and contextual forms, and then introduce six fundamental memory operations: Consolidation, Updating, Indexing, Forgetting, Retrieval, and Compression.
-We map these operations to the most relevant research topics across long-term, long-context, parametric modification, and multi-source memory.
-By reframing memory systems through the lens of atomic operations and representation types, this survey provides a structured and dynamic perspective on research, benchmark datasets, and tools related to memory in AI, clarifying the functional interplay in LLMs based agents while outlining promising directions for future research\footnote{The paper list, datasets, methods and tools are available at \href{https://github.com/Elvin-Yiming-Du/Survey_Memory_in_AI}{https://github.com/Elvin-Yiming-Du/Survey\_Memory\_in\_AI}.}.
+\textbf{Abstract:} Memory is fundamental to large language model (LLM)-based agents, but existing surveys emphasize application-level use (e.g., personalized dialogue), while overlooking the atomic operations governing memory dynamics.
+This work categorizes memory into parametric (implicit in model weights) and contextual (explicit external data, structured/unstructured) forms, and defines six core operations: Consolidation, Updating, Indexing, Forgetting, Retrieval, and Condensation.
+Mapping these dimensions reveals four key research topics: long-term, long-context, parametric modification, and multi-source memory.
+The taxonomy provides a structured view of memory-related research, benchmarks, and tools, clarifying functional interactions in LLM-based agents and guiding future advancements.
+The datasets, papers, and tools are publicly available at \url{https://github.com/Elvin-Yiming-Du/Survey_Memory_in_AI}.